Compelling reasons to protect these habitats have surfaced in recent years as we begin to understand more about mangroves.

 On top of that, valuable farmland is protected.
 Landowners are able to continue using their land, and fewer people are forced to move further inland.

-Erosion of land usually occurs through weathering, such as the constant force of waves breaking, or as a result of large storms.
-The dense roots of the mangrove forest not only protects the coastline from the sea, but also the reverse: seagrass meadows and coral reef habitats are spared an onslaught of sediment from the shoreline.
+Erosion of land usually occurs through weathering, such as the constant force of waves breaking or as a result of large storms.
+The dense roots of the mangrove forest not only protects the coastline from the sea, but also the reverse: seagrass meadows and coral reef habitats are protected from the sediment from the shoreline.
 This is important since both these ecosystems are vital for many marine species, but are vulnerable to changes in external conditions.

 Young fish are vulnerable to predators on the coral reef or in the deep sea.
 To sustain population numbers, many species take to the safety of the mangroves to spawn, where larger predators are unable to follow them.